-- The Politics Fellow (Professor Karma Nabulsi), Junior Research Fellow (Dr Emre Korkmaz), and College lecturers (Dr Puneet Dhaliwal and Ms Sabrina Martin) at St Edmund Hall specialise in Political Theory, Political Thought, International Relations, Political Sociology, European Refugee Politics, and British Government and Politics.
-Other subjects are taught by outside tutors.
+- The Politics Fellow (Professor Karma Nabulsi) and College Lecturers (Dr Orlando Lazar and Mr Tom Fleming) at St Edmund Hall specialise in Political Theory, Political Thought, International Relations, British Government and Politics, and Comparative Government.
+Other subjects are taught by outside tutors

 - Politics teaching integrates Visiting Students as far as possible into the Politics part of the ‘Philosophy, Politics and Economics’ (PPE) degree course.
 PPE students first study two ‘core’ Politics subjects, before going on to select from a range of ‘further’ subjects.
 Visiting students who do not have a strong background in the study of Politics are advised to consider selecting at least one of the ‘core’ subjects.
 Visiting students who have covered much of the core material already are welcome, in consultation with tutors at their home institutions, to select any of subjects (‘core’ or ‘further’) from the list.
 Certain of the ‘further’ options are limited in numbers, and get capped.

 - During their time here, Visiting Students attend lectures, classes, and tutorials with PPE students.

 - Availability of courses does vary according to term of study.
 ‘Core’ subjects usually are taught in Michaelmas (October-December) and Hilary (January-March) terms.

 - Please list your choice of subjects in order of preference.
 For each term, select at least three subjects so as to provide the Politics tutors some margin for arrangements when courses are available.

 - Reading lists for each subject can be found on the Politics Department website.